Wood Stains available on Furniture by Comfy 1

 Light Fruitwood (a rather neutral, light-medium tone with just a hint of reddish)

-Please note: The way these stains will appear in your home may be somewhat different from what you see here, for various reasons: (1) differences in computers and differences in settings on your monitor versus ours, (2) the amount of light in a particular place in your home, (3) the kind of light in which the furniture is viewed (incandescent, fluorescent, mid-day sunlight, late-day sunlight, etc.), and (4) how the stain takes on individual pieces of wood, as applied in a hand process.
-In a low-light setting, furniture with any of these stains will look darker than as seen here, or in bright light they would all look lighter.
+Please note: The way these finishes will appear in your home may be somewhat different from what you see here, for various reasons: (1) differences in computers and differences in settings on your monitor versus ours, (2) the amount of light in a particular place in your home, (3) the kind of light in which the furniture is viewed (incandescent, fluorescent, mid-day sunlight, late-day sunlight, etc.), and (4) how the stain takes on individual pieces of wood, as applied in a hand process.
+In a low-light setting, furniture with any of these finishes will look darker than as seen on this website, or in bright light they would look lighter.
 If you are particular about the wood color, please (before ordering or when ordering) request sample(s) of whichever one(s) interest you.
-However, be aware that there will be some variation even between a sample you receive and the actual finished products, given that we are working with real oak wood and with hand-applied stains.
-If you were to take wood stain samples to real oak wood furniture in stores, and hold them next to different locations on different sides of the same piece of furniture, you’ll almost always find susbtantial variations within the same piece of furniture.
+However, be aware that there will be some variation even between a sample you receive and the actual finished products, given that we are working with real oak wood and with hand-applied finishes.
 Our variation will be less than that of typical furniture, especially where different pieces of wood come together, but there will still be variation.
-Excellent uniformity of color can be achieved with paint but not with wood stains on real oak wood.
+Excellent uniformity of color can be achieved with paint (see below) but not with wood stains on real oak wood.